salemrachad/Game_of_Life_Interactive/README.md

 # Game_of_Life_Interactive
-Creating a game of life interactive painting for digital fabrication masters @ied madrid
+Creating interactive 32x32 LED painting for digital fabrication masters @ied madrid

+Painting will play game of life
-Painting will have interactive capabilities
+Painting will display live weather information connecting through wifi and using Openweather API Painting will have interactive capabilities using webcam and processing
-on button take shot from webcam and translate to 2d array for led matrix
-on button pause
-accelorometer will be used to move the leds
-shake will reset